 Sound intensity (energy) falls inversely proportional

-to the square of the distance 1/r2 from the sound
+to the square of the distance 1/

 source.

-Sound intensity level decreases by (−)6 dB per
+Sound intensity level decreases by (−)6 dB for

-doubling of distance from the source to 1/4 (25 %)
+doubling of the distance from the source to 1/4 (25 %)

 of the sound intensity initial value.

-Neither the sound power nor the sound power level decreases in doubling the
+Neither the sound power nor the sound power level decreases in doubling

-distance.
+the distance.
 Why is this so?

-predictable and measurable sound quantities; see:
+belong to those predictable and measurable sound quantities; see:

 Correlation between volume level in phone and loudness in sone

-People feel and judge sound events after:
+We feel and judge sound events as:

 - exposure duration